ZeroElectric/Raylib-CSharp-Vinculum/README.md

   - Visual C++ Toolset
   - MSVC v142(or higher) x64/x86

-1. Clone this repo using the git command below. **Downloading this repo as a zip file will not work** as it is important you use `git clone --recursive` to get all of the submodules
+1. Clone this repo using the git command below. **(Note: Downloading this repo as a zip file will not work,** it is important you use `git clone --recursive` to get all of the submodules)
 ```
 git clone --recursive https://github.com/ZeroElectric/Raylib-CSharp-Vinculum.git
 ```
 > If you didn't/forgot to use `--recursive`, you can run `git submodule update --init --recursive` to fix it
-2. Run `build.bat` and wait for the build to complete
+- Run `build.bat` and wait for the build to complete
-3. Reference `Raylib-CSharp-Vinculum.dll` from `Output\bin` and import the folder `runtimes` into your project's root directory
+- Reference `Raylib-CSharp-Vinculum.dll` from `Output\bin` and import the folder `runtimes` into your project's root directory
-4. If you're looking for the compiled 'Examples' it will be in `Output\example-bin`
+- Compiled 'Examples' it will be in `Output\example-bin`

 >If the build wasn't successful make a new issue with the error it gave you